 Am I an Alcoholic?
 [Quiz]

 Unlike drugs, society accepts alcohol use.
 From office parties to family events, alcohol isn’t a substance people frown upon.
-Day drinking, binge drinking, and having a couple of drinks during dinner are all socially accepted behaviors.
+Day drinking, binge drinking, and having a couple of drinks during dinner are socially accepted behaviors.

 So, how can you know if you’re struggling with alcoholism?
 Let’s start by asking yourself these questions:

 If you answered yes to more than five of these questions, you might have an alcohol problem.
 It might be helpful to speak with an addiction specialist to better understand your relationship with alcohol.
 You can also take our “Am I an Alcoholic” quiz below for a more comprehensive evaluation.
 Remember that this quiz is not meant to diagnose or treat.
 It’s best to use as an educational tool.

 While there’s no cure for alcoholism that comes in pill form, there are ways to manage alcohol addiction.
 Treatment options range from group therapy to 12-Step programs and attending Alcoholics Anonymous (AA) meetings.